What is an intestinal blockage?

-What are the risk factors for an intestinal blockage?
+Who is at risk for an intestinal blockage?

 You may be at risk of an intestinal blockage if you have:

-- Abdominal surgery.
-This can increase the risk of scar tissue or other growths.
+- Abdominal surgery, which can increase the risk of scar tissue or other growths

-- Scar formation.
-This can result from conditions such as radiation damage and Crohn's disease.
+- Scars from things such as radiation damage or Crohn's disease

 What are the symptoms of an intestinal blockage?